Skip to main content

 Where to stay in Sao Vicente?

-There are some really cool local style accommodation options, Bed and Breakfasts, villas with swimming pools, and houses with views available around the island of Sao Vicente.
-Kitesurfnow has investigated every single accommodation on the island and can accommodate you or your group.
 There is no hotel or hostel in Salamansa but there are some homestay or housing possibilities as the local guys explained.
 I have mainly explored Mindelo which is a vibrant town and a nice base for kitesurfing and island explorations.
 It’s actually THE cultural capital of Cape Verde.
 There is beautiful Cape Verdian live music all around, good food, and a nice island vibe.
-Friendly locals, adventure seekers, stranded sailors and off the beaten path travellers.
-Everyone is on island time here.
-Fiesta and celebrations are part of the daily routine.
-I recommend staying in Mindelo and explore from there.

 A few recommendations of accommodation in Mindelo: